ssram4298/terraform-wordpress/README.md

 ## Acknowledgements

-- Inspired by AWS best practices for high availability and scalability.
+- Inspired by the amazing blog post of Alok Trivedi - https://medium.com/@aaloktrivedi/creating-a-ci-cd-pipeline-with-terraform-cloud-to-deploy-wordpress-application-infrastructure-part-8f1cb9f4f022
 - Thanks to the Terraform community for their valuable contributions.

 ---